Why Live in Summerwood

 Is Summerwood a good place to live?

 Summerwood is a good place to live.
-Summerwood is considered car-dependent and somewhat bikeable with minimal transit options.
+Summerwood is considered somewhat walkable and somewhat bikeable with some transit options.
 Summerwood is a suburban neighborhood with a crime score of 4, on par with the average neighborhood in the U.S. Summerwood has 7 parks for recreational activities.
 It is somewhat dense in population with 11.0 people per acre and a median age of 36.
 The average household income is $83,862 which is below the national average.
 College graduates make up 31.9% of residents.
 A majority of residents in Summerwood are home owners, with 46.1% of residents renting and 53.9% of residents owning their home.
 A

 local real estate agent serving Summerwood can help you decide if this neighborhood is the right one for you.
 Learn more on our